Can I Eat Expired Duck Smoked Breast Commercially Vacuum Sealed Opened?

 What's the difference between expiration and best quality dates?

-The expiration date on the packaging of the commercially vacuum-sealed duck smoked breast indicates the date until which the product is guaranteed to be safe to consume.
+The expiration date on the packaging of the commercially vacuum-sealed duck smoked breast indicates the date until which the product is may be safe if properly stored to consume.
 However, the best quality of the meat may deteriorate before the expiration date due to exposure to air and moisture after opening.
 It is recommended to consume the duck smoked breast within a few days of opening for optimal taste and texture, even if it is before the expiration date.

 How can I tell if Duck Smoked Breast Commercially Vacuum Sealed Opened has gone bad?